-The dementia services coordinator would oversee the state plan process including implementation of the plan recommendations, coordinate working groups, evaluate existing Alzheimer's and dementia-specific programs and services, increase collaboration of key partners, identify gaps in services, and increase awareness of care and support services available to families and individuals.
+The dementia services coordinator would oversee the state plan process including monitoring the implementation of the plan recommendations, coordinating working groups, evaluating existing Alzheimer's and dementia-specific programs and services, increasing collaboration of key partners, identifying gaps in services, and increasing awareness of care and support services available to families and individuals.
 Coordination between the public and private sectors is essential to the effective implementation of the Alzheimer's and Dementia State Plan.

-- Prioritize the state's response to Alzheimer's and other dementia by permanently reauthorizing the Alzheimer's and Dementia Advisory Committee. - Updated Status ACT 391 of the 2021 legislative session established a permanent Alzheimer's and Dementia Advisory Council - Establish the position of Dementia Services Coordinator within the state government - Establish public health campaigns that incorporate cognitive health messaging into existing state health priorities and emphasize the importance of early detection and diagnosis. - Establish an Alzheimer's and Dementia Registry within the Department of Health in order to improve data collection.
+- Prioritize the state's response to Alzheimer's and other dementia by permanently reauthorizing the Alzheimer's and Dementia Advisory Committee. - Updated Status ACT 391 of the 2021 legislative session established a permanent Alzheimer's and Dementia Advisory Council - Establish the position of Dementia Services Coordinator within the state government. - Establish public health campaigns that incorporate cognitive health messaging into existing state health priorities and emphasize the importance of early detection and diagnosis. - Establish an Alzheimer's and Dementia Registry in order to improve data collection.